Forehead: Wrinkles

 The movements of the muscles in the forehead produce characteristic wrinkles in the skin.
 The occipitofrontalis muscles produce the transverse wrinkles across the width of the forehead, and the corrugator supercilii muscles produce vertical wrinkles between the eyebrows above the nose.
 The procerus muscles cause the nose to wrinkle.

+Tactile sensations

+The middle of the forehead is an area where people can easily experience a tactile hallucination.
+This refers to a tingling or pressure-like sensation that occurs when an object approaches the forehead, even without physical contact.
+Although tactile hallucinations are typically associated with mental illnesses or neurodegenerative diseases, this forehead-related sensation can also be reliably triggered in healthy individuals simply by seeing an object move close to the forehead (such as a pointed pencil or a finger).

 Society and culture

 In physiognomy and phrenology, the shape of the forehead was taken to symbolise intellect and intelligence.
-"Animals, even the most intelligent of them,", wrote Samuel R. Wells in 1942, "can hardly be said to have any forehead at all, and in natural total idiots it is very diminished".
+"Animals, even the most intelligent of them", wrote Samuel R. Wells in 1942, "can hardly be said to have any forehead at all, and in natural total idiots it is very diminished".

 Pseudo-Aristotle, in Physiognomica, stated that the forehead is governed by Mars.
 A low and little forehead denoted magnanimity, boldness, and confidence; a fleshy and wrinkle-free forehead, litigiousness, vanity, deceit, and contentiousness; a sharp forehead, weakness and fickleness; a wrinkled forehead, great spirit and wit yet poor fortune; a round forehead, virtue and good understanding; a full large forehead, boldness, malice, boundary issues, and high spirit; and a long high forehead, honesty, weakness, simplicity, and poor fortune.

 In fighting, slamming one's forehead into one's opponent is termed a headbutt.